 YouTube Music is YouTube's streaming service.
 DistroKid lets you easily add your music to YouTube Music - just select "YouTube Music" on DistroKid's upload form.
+When you upload to YouTube Music, YouTube will generate a "Topic Channel" for your work.

 When you upload your music using DistroKid, you can also upgrade your artist YouTube channel to an "Official Artist Channel".
 You can do this when you upload your next new release, or by going to the Official Artist Channel page in your DistroKid settings.
+Once you have an Official Artist Channel, all of your Topic Channel content will be linked to your own Official Artist Channel.

 - Personal Topic Channels: Many artists are automatically assigned a topic channel.
 This is usually your name, followed by “-Topic”.
 For example, Drake - Topic.
 Note that this a different channel than his Official Artist Channel, Drake.
 Both of those channels contain his music.